 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
-The City of Wauseon was in compliance below the MCL of 80 in 2020.
+The City of Wauseon was in violation above the MCL of 80 ppb in 2021.
 This MCL is a running annual average, so each quarter uses the four previous quarters.
-In 2020, our highest running average was 62.6 in the 3rd quarter.
-The City of Wauseon is continuing to strive to lower our disinfection by products.
+In 2021, our highest running average was 84.55 ppb in the 4th quarter.
+The City of Wauseon is contacting engineers to work on what will need to be changed to return to compliance.
+The Wauseon Water Plant will also continue to work on improving this issue.